 This Safeguarding Statement has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes the DfE statutory guidance 'Keeping Children Safe in Education', September 2019; the DfE revised Statutory Framework for Early Years Foundation Stage, April 2017 and Working Together to Safeguard Children, July 2018.
+This includes the DfE statutory guidance Keeping Children Safe in Education; the DfE Statutory Framework for Early Years Foundation Stage and Working Together to Safeguard Children.
 The school will also refer to and follow the guidance and procedures developed by the Cumbria Safeguarding Children Partnership (CSCP).